keyeh/cie1931-progmem/README.md

 # CIE1931 LED Linear Brightness Ramp

+This is an improved version of [nitz/Cie1931](https://github.com/nitz/Cie1931) that generates a lookup table for translating a PWM duty cycle scale into a mostly linear brightness output.
+It stores the look up table in flash memory (PROGMEM) instead of SRAM.
+This allows for a 16x larger table which is useful for higher PWM frequencies and longer fade intervals.
+Additionally, it fixes [an error in the calculation](https://github.com/nitz/Cie1931/pull/3) and [fixes imports for Arduino IDE](https://github.com/nitz/Cie1931/issues/2#issuecomment-2902522632).

+## Why

 Does your LED brightness ramp like this as you increase your PWM duty cycle?

 ![sad led noises](https://github.com/nitz/Cie1931/blob/main/images/leds_uncorrected.png?raw=true)